-Judging by my e-mail, Fergie is VERY popular.
+Judging by my e-mail, the Duchess of York is VERY popular.
 Before I added this FAQ section, I received more questions about her than about anyone else in royal history.

 Unless otherwise noted, these books are for sale at Amazon.com.
 Your purchase through these links will result in a commission for the owner of the Royalty.nu site.